 How often can I request a free credit report?

-You can request a free credit report from a nationwide credit reporting company once every 12 months.
-You can choose to request reports from the nationwide credit reporting companies all at once or one report at a time.
+Answer: You can request a free credit report from a nationwide credit reporting company once every 12 months.
+You can choose to request reports all at once or one report at a time.

 By requesting the reports at the same time, you can determine whether any of your bureau files have errors.
 By requesting the reports separately, you can monitor your credit files at no cost more frequently throughout the year.